Coffee Candy – An Addictive Treat You Never Knew You Needed

 In other words, coffee doesn’t just make life sweeter; it makes candy sweeter, too.

-Home Grounds suggests the coffee-flavoured sweets from Simpkins if you’re looking for the best overall coffee candy.
-With a balanced, creamy flavour, this coffee candy will satisfy both the straight-black coffee lover and the cafe latte connoisseur at the office.
+Home Grounds suggests the coffee-flavoured candy from Bali’s Best if you’re looking for the best overall coffee candy.
+With a real coffee flavour and a rich espresso filling, this coffee candy will satisfy the coffee connoisseur.

 What’s your favourite coffee sweet?
 Let us know by dropping a comment below, in our Home Grounds Facebook group, or by following us on Instagram.

-Yes, most coffee sweets contain caffeine if they are made with real coffee.
+Yes, most coffee candies contain caffeine if they are made with real coffee.
 However, read the label carefully, as some coffee candies only use coffee extract and are caffeine free.

 The number of chocolate-covered espresso beans you should eat daily depends on your caffeine tolerance and the type of coffee bean you’re eating.